39 Of The Top Braid Hairstyles

 big-to-small-braid-hairstyles

 This style has a little bit of everything.
-A large French braid is framed by smaller bohemian braids that start at the front and meet in the center of the back of the head.
+A large French braid is framed by smaller bohemian braids that start at the front and meet in the center in a kind of rope-twisted braid at the back of the head.
 Below that, long hair flows loosely to the center of your back.

 Mermaid Braid